priya-parab/Linear_Regression_bike_sharing_Assignment/README.md

 **Business Goals

-Temperature could be a prime factor for making decision for the Organisation We can see demand for bikes was more in 2019 than 2018 Working days, weekday_Sat and Month of march,Oct and sept as they have good influence on bike rentals.
+Temperature could be a prime factor for making decision for the Organisation. <br>
+We can see demand for bikes was more in 2019 than 2018. <br>
+Working days, weekday_Sat and Month of march,Oct and sept as they have good influence on bike rentals.
 So it would be great to provide offers on this days.

 ## Technologies Used